OfflineIMAP/offlineimap/contrib/systemd/README.md

 title: Integrating OfflineIMAP into systemd
 author: Ben Boeckel
 date: 2015-03-22
-contributors: Abdo Roig-Maranges
+contributors: Abdo Roig-Maranges, benutzer193
-updated: 2015-03-25
+updated: 2017-06-01
 ---

 <!-- This file is copied to the website by script. -->